RECOMMENDATIONS FOR TRAVELERS, STUDENTS. INSTRUCTORS, AND OTHER VISITORS TO BERLIN, POTSDAM, AND DRESDEN

 Marhoefer, Laurie, Sex and the Weimar Republic.
 German Homosexual Emancipation and the Rise of the Nazis.
 How Weimar Germany went from being a remarkably tolerant society for queer people to a nightmare for them within just a few years.

 Schillace, Brandy, The Intermediaries.
 A Weimar Story.
-A highly readable, but well-researched popular history of Magnus Hirschfeld, pioneer of queer rights, and his quest to replace ignorance and prejudice with science-based knowledge.
+A highly readable, but well-researched popular history of Magnus Hirschfeld, pioneer of queer rights, and his quest to replace homophobic ignorance, prejudice, and repression with tolerance and civil.legal equality based on science and reason.

 Tremblay, Sebastien, A Badge of Injury: The Pink Triangle as Global Symbol of Memory.
 Tremblay relates how the pink triangle went from a mark of persecution to an insignia of pride, while also describing the complex structures of memory within the queer community regarding their suffering under the Nazis.